louis-she/torchscript-demos/README.md

-# torchscript-mnist
+# torchscript-demos

-A brief of TorchScript by MNIST.
+A brief of TorchScript by MNIST and YOLOv5.

 ## Requirements